isomerpages/moe-stpatricks/announcement/2023/_posts/2023-09-27-post-School Canteen Stall Vacancy.md

 * Selected main applicant must be in personal attendance at the stall during the whole of the operation hours.

 2. [Application Form](https://www.stpatricks.moe.edu.sg/files/announcement/application_for_canteen-stall_in_existing_school.pdf) must be completed and submitted to the school’s General Office **by Fri, 27 Oct 2023** with the following documents:

-     i.
-Photocopy of the applicant’s NRIC (front and back) ii.
-Proposed menu and pricing iii.
-Photocopy of relevant certificates such as Basic Food Hygiene, etc.
+* Photocopy of the applicant’s NRIC (front and back)
+* Proposed menu and pricing
+* Photocopy of relevant certificates such as Basic Food Hygiene, etc.

 Application is not on a first-come-first-served basis.